cirrax/puppet-r10k/README.md

 Class to install hooks on a gitolite server to trigger r10k updates.

-Adaptions to other git servers are verry welcome.
+Adaptions to other git servers are very welcome.

 #### r10k::ssh_key
 Generate an SSH authentication key for r10k to